esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem_solving.rst

 Improved Harmony Search
 -----------------------

-Switching to an alternative optimizer is straightforward.
+Switching to an alternative optimiser is straightforward.
 If we want to use the Improved Harmony Search instead of GACO, we include the header and change the algorithm definition: